1.1 The name of the Association is the Family Mediators’ Association of the Cape (hereinafter referred to as “the Association”).

-8.1 The financial year of the Association shall run from 1 March in a year to 28 February the next year.
+8.1 The financial year of the Association shall be from 1 March in a year to 28 February the next year.

-8.2 The Association may not directly or indirectly distribute any of its funds or assets to any person other than for the purpose of furthering the objectives of the Association, unless expressly otherwise provided for in the relevant regulations from time to time.
-Thus, the Association’s income and property shall not be distributed to its members or office bearers except as reasonable remuneration for services rendered
+8.2 The Association may not directly or indirectly distribute any of its funds or assets to any person other than for the purpose of furthering the objectives of the Association, unless expressly otherwise provided from time to time.
+The Association’s funds and assets shall thus not be distributed to its members or office bearers, except as reasonable compensation for services rendered.

-8.3 Furthermore the Association shall utilize substantially the whole of its funding for the sole or principal object for which it has been established.
+8.3 The Association shall utilize substantially the whole of its funding for the objectives for which it has been established.

-8.4 Substantially the whole of the activities shall be directed to the furtherance of the Association’s sole and principal object and not for the specific benefit of an individual member or minority group.
+8.4 Substantially the whole of the activities of the Association shall be directed at the furtherance of the Association’s objectives and not for the exclusive benefit of an individual member or minority group.

 8.5 The Association shall not have a share or other interest in any business, profession or occupation which is carried on by its members.